The Graceful Kitchen

-Are you looking to use concentrated lemon juice in your cooking, but unsure of how to properly convert it from fresh lemon juice?
-It’s important to understand the conversion rates to avoid over- or under-seasoning your dish.
+Are you looking to use concentrated lemon juice in your recipes but unsure how to properly replace it for fresh lemon juice?
+It’s important to know the correct conversion measurements to avoid over-seasoning or under-flavoring your dish.

 Concentrated lemon juice is made by removing water from fresh lemon juice, resulting in a more potent flavor.
 However, this also means that the conversion rate from fresh lemon juice to concentrated lemon juice is not a simple 1:1 ratio.